Rudy Giuliani: Other legal issues

 In September 2023, law firm Davidoff Hutcher & Citron sued Giuliani for over $1.3 million in unpaid legal fees.
 The firm alleged that Giuliani had paid only $214,000 of his total legal bill between November 2019 and July 2023.
-Giuliani said in a statement that the firm's bill "is way in excess to anything approaching legitimate fees."
+Giuliani said that the firm's bill "is way in excess to anything approaching legitimate fees."
 Also in September 2023, Hunter Biden filed a civil lawsuit against Giuliani, his companies and attorney Robert Costello, alleging that they had spent years "hacking into, tampering with, manipulating, copying, disseminating, and generally obsessing over data that they were given that was taken or stolen from" his personal devices and caused "total annihilation" of his digital privacy.
 Biden dropped the lawsuit in June 2024.

 In October 2023, Giuliani filed a defamation lawsuit in New Hampshire against President Joe Biden for referring to him as a "Russian pawn" during a 2020 presidential debate.
 Giuliani alleged that Biden's comments were false and that he had been personally harmed by them.
 Giuliani did not respond to a motion to dismiss the lawsuit in March 2024.
 The lawsuit was dismissed in September, with the judge saying that Giuliani had "utterly failed" to carry his burden.